Who's Behind Listverse?

 When 10 men from Serbia formed The Black Hand in 1911, they did so with a very straightforward goal: using violence and terrorist activities to create a unified Serbia.

-That started with sending out assassins to kill first Emperor Franz Josef then the governor of Bosnia-Herzegovina, General Oskar Potiorek.
+That started with sending out assassins to first kill Emperor Franz Josef, then the governor of Bosnia-Herzegovina, General Oskar Potiorek.
 Both attempts failed, but membership in the group rose.
-By 1914, one man in particular needed to go: Archduke Franz Ferdinand.
+By 1914, one man, in particular, needed to go: Archduke Franz Ferdinand.

 Three Black Hand assassins set up along the motorcade’s route to ensure someone’s success, and Gavrilo Princip succeeded, where Trifko Grabez and Nedeljko Cabrinovic failed.
 All three had been inducted into the group by members recruiting from Belgrade cafes.

 The original tyrannicides were Harmodius and Aristogeiton, a pair of lovers who murdered the brother of Athenian tyrant Hippias.
 Even though they failed to kill their target, their actions were glorified by Athenian history, and their motivation was elevated to an Athenian ideal.
-After their martyrdom, Athenian citizens vowed to assassinate any future tyrants, and tyrannicides (and their descendants) were granted rewards like tax exemptions, free meals, and front row theater seats.
+After their martyrdom, Athenian citizens vowed to assassinate any future tyrants, and tyrannicides (and their descendants) were granted rewards like tax exemptions, free meals, and front-row theater seats.

 Murder, Inc. was a branch of the National Crime Syndicate, responsible for 400–1,000 assassinations during the 1930s and 1940s.

 Their headquarters were in the Midnight Rose Candy Store, a 24-hour store in Brooklyn.
-The store had a bank of pay phones, and assassins would wait for the phone to ring with details about the next hit.
-Most hits were along the East Coast, most were done with an ice pick, and most targets were either gangsters more trouble than they were worth or ordinary citizens who had the misfortune of witnessing a crime.
+The store had a bank of payphones, and assassins would wait for the phone to ring with details about the next hit.
+Most hits were along the East Coast, and most were done with an ice pick, and most targets were either gangsters more trouble than they were worth or ordinary citizens who had the misfortune of witnessing a crime.

 Murder, Inc. was run by Louis “Lepke” Buchalter, who met his own end in the electric chair in 1944.
 Originally, his arrest came with a 14-year sentence on drug charges, and his execution came amid conspiracy theories about just who he had killed and who he was really connected to.